codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-05-fp0.md

 > SET bar 300 (Expecting "+QUEUED\r\n")
 ```

-Using the second client, the tester will modify one of the watched key.
+Using the second client, the tester will modify one of the watched keys.

 ```bash
 # Client 2